SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Lethe**
 >
-> While the tusker demon is winded, they gain an edge on strikes, and any strike made against them gains an edge
+> While the tusker demon is winded, they gain an edge on strikes, and any strike made against them gains an edge.

 ###### Gnoll Carnage